Are you confused about which refills will fit your pen?

 The G2 refill measures 98.1mm in length and 6.3mm in diameter it is one of the most popular refill sizes available and is known as a Parker Style G2 Refill.

 Its shape and dimensions were originally used by Parker Pens and were initially copyrighted to prevent other pen manufacturers from making refills that would fit their pens.

-There are over 50 different Parker Style G2 refills available from the major pen manufacturers. with either metal or plastic barrels, in a range of tip sizes with ballpoint, gel, or hybrid ink.
+Over 50 different Parker Style G2 refills are available from the major pen manufacturers. with either metal or plastic barrels in a range of tip sizes with ballpoint, gel, or hybrid ink.

-There are even printed 3d adapters that allow you to use a D1 refill in a pen that is designed to tale G2 refills giving you even more options to refill your pens with.
+There are even printed 3d adapters that allow you to use a D1 refill in pens designed to take G2 refills giving you even more options to refill your pens with.

 Note the Pilot G2 refill is not a Parker-style refill and does not fit pens that take a Parker-style G2 refill.

-The Japan-type refill is a ballpoint pen refill that measures 3.0mm in diameter the length of the refill can vary.
+The Japan-type refill is a ballpoint pen refill that measures 3.0mm in diameter; the refill length can vary.

-They have a crimped area part way up the barrel that is designed to stop the spring sliding up the refill when the push button is pressed.
+They have a crimped area way up the barrel designed to stop the spring from sliding up the refill when the push button is pressed.

-Because the position of the crimped area and the length of the refill varies Japan-type refills are not as interchangeable as the refill types.
+Because the position of the crimped area and the refill length varies, Japan-type refills are not as interchangeable as the refill types.